Camping as a sustainable form of travel

 LUKAS IMHOF

-Those who like to "camp" usually have a deeper connection to nature and are sensitive to many environmental issues.
+Those who like to "camp" usually have a deeper connection to nature and are sensitized to many environmental issues.
 We campers like to go out and love the contrast between raw nature and the protection of a tent or campervan.
-It's probably the primal instincts that still put us in this survival mode - and we love this state.
-Especially when we are in control: Fully fueled campervan, auxiliary heating, fully equipped kitchen, hot water, bikes or skis on the rear rack and a lot of survival gadgets!
+It's probably our primal instincts that keep us in this survival mode - and we love it.
+Especially when we are in control: Fully fueled campervan, auxiliary heating, fully equipped kitchen, hot water, bikes or skis on the rear rack and lots and lots of survival gadgets!
 This is how many of us encounter nature today.
-But is all this really so sustainable?
+But is it really all that sustainable?

-Cozy round among campers on a "Parkn'Sleep place".
+Cozy round among campers on a "Parkn'Sleep site"

-As a result of the pandemic, society's needs have once again shifted strongly in the direction of mobility, independence and flexibility .
-Away from mass tourism, towards individual tourism.
-In addition, the environmental impact of travel is more in focus today than ever before.
+Society's needs have once again shifted strongly towards mobility, independence and flexibility as a result of the pandemic.
+Away from mass tourism and towards individual tourism.
+In addition, the environmental impact of travel is now more in focus than ever before.
 Many people are thinking more about how and where they go on vacation.
-A Survey from Luggagehero describes this in terms of.
+A survey by Luggagehero describes this in detail.

 87% of respondents would like to travel more sustainably